Blue Jays trade Sanchez, Biagini to Astros | Globalnews.ca

 Blue Jays trade Sanchez, Biagini to Astros

-KANSAS CITY, Mo. – The Toronto Blue Jays shipped out another two of their few remaining ties to their most recent playoff teams in a deal just before Wednesday’s trade deadline.
+Ross Atkins believes new acquisition Derek Fisher will be a complementary piece for the rebuilding Blue Jays, but time will tell whether the outfielder will be worth the high price Toronto paid for his services.

-The rebuilding Blue Jays (43-67) dealt right-handed starter Aaron Sanchez, right-handed reliever Joe Biagini and minor-league outfielder Cal Stevenson to the Houston Astros.
-The Blue Jays will get outfielder Derek Fisher in return, according to a report from Sportsnet.
+The Blue Jays capped a busy four days leading up to Wednesday’s trade deadline by trading right-handed starter Aaron Sanchez, right-handed reliever Joe Biagini and minor-league outfielder Cal Stevenson to the Houston Astros for Fisher, a 26-year-old who has has spent most of his professional career in the minor leagues.

-The Astros, who entered Thursday with the best record in the American League, were busy at the deadline, also acquiring Arizona Diamondbacks ace Zack Greinke.
+While the 2014 37th-overall pick has shown few flashes of his potential during his stints in the majors — he has a .201 batting average over 312 career plate appearances with the Astros — Atkins said Fisher is someone the Jays have been targeting for some time.

+“He couldn’t fit better with our young core right now,” the Blue Jays general manager said on a conference call.
+“Everything about his track record suggests he is a great fit for us.”

-Sanchez, 27, had improved results the past two outings, both no-decisions, giving up five earned runs in a combined 10 2/3 innings.
+Still, Sanchez is just 27 and had improved in his past two outings, both no-decisions, giving up five earned runs in a combined 10 2/3 innings.

-Sanchez was a key part of Jays playoff teams in 2015 and ’16.
-His best year was the second playoff season when Sanchez went 15-2 with a 3.00 ERA.
+And Sanchez was an emotional tether to Toronto’s better days.
+He was a key part of Jays playoff teams in 2015 and ’16, when he went 15-2 with an American League-leading 3.00 ERA.

+“There’s never a deal you’re staring at and saying this is an absolute home run,” Atkins said.

 The 32-year-old Hudson has a record of 6-3 with a 3.00 ERA and two saves in 45 games for the Blue Jays this season.
 Toronto signed Hudson as a free agent on March 25.